AdelaideAuto-IDLab/SecuCode/README.md

 ### Overview of firmware loading process

-New firmware is written to the the bootloader in a multi-stage process:
+New firmware is written to the bootloader in a multi-stage process:

 1. The firmware is parsed directly from the ELF file, the `PT_LOAD` segments are encoded are encoded as a sequence of bootloader `LOAD` commands (the bootloader currently doesn't support any other segment types).
     * Each command contains the length of the segment (`p_memsz`), physical address of the (`p_paddr`) and the segment data.